shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 ```

 This modifier column allows you to store the context owner independent of the actual source table of the context owner.
-You can access the current context owner always through the Identity.
+You can access the current context owner always through the identity.

 ```php
 [...]